 In figure 13, the architecture has a single cluster and flat networking (shared IP address space).
 Multiple clusters are typically used in Zero Trust Distributed Architecture for isolation, location, and scale.

-In more complex environments, multiple clusters can share managed identity when the clusters are grouped using fleets.
+In more complex environments, multiple clusters can share managed identity when the clusters are grouped by fleets.
 In that case, you can configure networking connectivity across independent VPC networks by using Private Service Connect.
 This approach is similar to the hybrid workload access multi-cluster network connectivity approach, as described later in this document.

 For information about fine-grained control of how traffic is handled with Traffic Director, see Advanced traffic management overview.